svvchen/nervxious/_posts/2020-11-14-trash-talk.markdown

 If you still find yourself slipping in a negative comment or two, remember: you are damaging the reputations of your co-workers, without even giving them a chance to improve.
 It's cruel.
 Eventually, it'll create a culture where everyone's afraid to mess up, or be themselves.

 It all comes back to treating others the way you want to be treated.
 Try to maximize the humanity within your organization, and hold your co-workers to the same standard.❤️

+(Edit, 12/01/21) Reflecting on some old posts — intent behind my thinking here was good, but there are definitely exceptions to the rule.
+Always feel free to reach out to the a co-worker's manager in case the feedback just isn't appropriate, or you feel uncomfortable delivering it.
+Of course, approach that conversation carefully, and with empathy for your co-worker; be honest, but kind.